justinfreitag/the-living-framework/enabling-presence.md

-# The Enabling Presence: The Invisible Support
+# Enabling Presence: The Invisible Support

 ### An Invitation